 - Cash and in-kind transfers (conditional and unconditional);

 - Public works programmes (cash-for-work);

 - Educational fee waivers;

 - Programmes facilitating access to health (health care benefits and non-contributory health insurances);

 - Food and energy subsidies.

-One of the main findings is that, among the 20 countries included in the MENA region, a huge percentage are under 18 years old, and within this group, many are vulnerable children.
+For the context of the study it is important to know that among the 20 countries included in the MENA region, a large share of the population is under 18 years old, and within this group, many are affected by child poverty.
 Eleven Arab States have one in four children suffering from acute multi-dimensional poverty.
-Accordingly, social protection policies have been designed to reduce both monetary and multi-dimensional poverty.
-The situation of vulnerability is dramatically increasing in light of the humanitarian crises the region is facing, due to an increase in refugees and internally displaced persons (IDPs).
+Against this background, social protection policies should be designed to respond to both monetary and multi-dimensional poverty.
+In light of the humanitarian crises the region is facing, the situation of vulnerability is particularly dramatic for the increasing number of refugees and internally displaced persons (IDPs)

 The main target groups are poor households and children.
-46 schemes of social protection focus on children, and among them, 23 feature orphans as the target group.
+A significant number of programmes feature orphans as the target group.
 It is relevant to highlight that all countries in the MENA region have at least one programme specifically targeting children.